I’ve been there.

-A. An emergency savings: This is for a new fridge, car repair or some other emergency.
+A. Emergency savings: This is for a new fridge, car repair or some other emergency.
 This should be around $2,000 in cash.

-B. A security savings: This is the buffer in case you get fired.
+B. Security savings: This is the buffer in case you get fired.
 It should be 3-5 months of your salary after taxes.

-C. Your freedoms savings: This is the money that will make you financially free in the long run.
+C. Freedoms savings: This is the money that will make you financially free in the long run.
 You invest this pot, so your money will make more money for you.

 3. Seek New Openings